AllysonDekovich/BSF_Metagenomics/globus_instructions.md

 ```
 globus transfer initial_endpoint:/path/to/files my_endpoint:/desired/path/to/files --recursive --label "Custom Label"
 ```
 Let's give an actionable example.
-Let's say that Makhali's files are in a directory called `fastq` in the `Owings UTK Illumina Data 20251107' directory.
-I want to transfer the files to my personal scratch directory (`/lustre/isaac24/scratch/adekovic`) (with my local endpoint; see above nickname for ease).
+Makhali's files are in a directory called `fastq` in the `Owings UTK Illumina Data 20251107` directory.
+Let's say I want to transfer these files to my personal scratch directory (`/lustre/isaac24/scratch/adekovic`) using my local endpoint (nickname `allyson` or 76aeec42-9348-11f0-8647-0e840c2393b5).

 Here would be an example command:
 ```